The Perfect Partnership

 | Crew Required | 1 pilot + 1 TFO | 1 pilot + 1 TFO |

-For agencies with no existing air unit, the DA62 MPP offers a realistic entry point.
-Its lower acquisition cost, dramatically lower operating costs, and simpler maintenance requirements make it feasible for mid-size and smaller agencies to launch airborne programs that were previously out of reach.
+No air unit yet?
+The DA62 MPP is a realistic entry point.
+Its lower acquisition cost, dramatically lower operating costs, and simpler maintenance requirements make it feasible for mid-size and smaller agencies to get eyes in the sky for the first time — with the option to add rotary-wing capability down the road as the program grows.

 Common Question